Altricch/RoomAllocationAgent/README.md

 Configuration is fully sheet-driven.
 A single Google Sheet controls feature on/off flags, priority ordering, the room-type hierarchy, loyalty tiers, property-specific phrase dictionaries, and the choice of property and day.
 The same workflow runs against multiple properties with no code changes.

+PRE-REQUISIT: Your room attributes must be well maintained.

 ---

 ## What it does